-In a DBMS, ensuring smooth and efficient transaction processing is essential for data consistency and system performance.
-However, deadlocks can be a major challenge in multi-user database environments.
+In a DBMS, continuous and efficient processing of transactions is crucial to data consistency and system performance.
+Deadlocks will likely be a major problem in multi-user database systems.

 Deadlock occurs when two or more transactions cannot proceed because each is waiting for the other to release resources.
 This results in a cycle of dependencies where no transaction can be completed.
 Deadlocks typically happen when transactions hold some resources and wait for others, leading to a halt.
 DBMS uses deadlock detection and resolution techniques, like timeouts or transaction aborts, to break the cycle and restore progress.